KabirSamsi/KabirSamsi/README.md

 You can also learn a bit more about me at my <a href="https://kabirsamsi.com" target="_blank">website</a>, and check out my <a href="https://kabirsamsi.com/resume.pdf">resume</a>.

 ## Main Skills & Interests 💡
-- Programming Language Theory, DSL Design & Implementation
+- Programming Language \& Compiler Design
-- Compilers \& Systems Programming
+- Software Development \& Verification
-- Fullstack \& Software Development
+- Backend \& Full-Stack Development
 - Machine Learning \& Data Engineering

 ## Tools & Technologies 🔧